CarinaSilva/Curso-Int-NGS/NGS/exercises.md

 **NOTE**: Phred+33 (Sanger fastq) is the current standard format.
 Nonetheless, with older illumina data (before 2009) preferred to start at the character '@' (ASCII: 64) instead of '!'.
 This Phred+64 format is the old illumina fastq.
 Some tools (like FastQC) can infer the format, while in others you need to specify.

-**QUESTION**: What is the probability of error of the first base of the read?
+**Exercise 2**: What is the probability of error of the first base of the read?
 <details><summary>Click Here to see the answer</summary><p>
 The base quality character is 'I', which corresponds to the decimal 73 in the ASCII table.
 Q = 73-33 = 40.
 P(40) = 10^(-40/10) = 10^-4 = 0.01% error.
 </p></details>

 <br/>

-**QUESTION**: What is the probability of error of the last base of the read?
+**Exercise 3**: What is the probability of error of the last base of the read?
 <details><summary>Click Here to see the answer</summary><p>
 The base quality character is '/', which corresponds to the decimal 47 in the ASCII table.
 Q = 47-33 = 14.
 P(14) = 10^(-14/10) = 10^-1.4 ~= 4% error.
 </p></details>
 <br/>

-**QUESTION**: If all bases of a ficticious machine had a Q=20 (1% probability of error), what would be the probability that one 100bp read from that machine would be completely correct?
+**Exercise 4**: If all bases of a ficticious machine had a Q=20 (1% probability of error), what would be the probability that one 100bp read from that machine would be completely correct?
 <details><summary>Click Here to see the answer</summary><p>
 P(correct)=(0.99)^100 ~= 36.6%!